What is Multivariate Testing (aka MVT)?

-Statistics show that multivariate testing is considered highly valuable by the most companies that are focused on optimizing the conversion rate.
+Statistics show that multivariate testing is considered highly valuable by most companies that are focused on optimizing the conversion rate.
 A study made by Econsultancy and Red Eye showed that, in 2011, Multivariate testing was considered more valuable than usability testing and customer journey analysis.
-Though, not so many companies use multivariate testing as a method to improve conversion rate on their websites.
-When respondents were asked what methods do they intend to use in order to optimize the conversion rate, they placed multivariate testing bellow methods like copy optimisation, usability testing or cart abandonment analysis.
+Though, not so many companies use multivariate testing as a method to improve the conversion rates on their websites.
+When respondents were asked what methods do they intend to use in order to optimize the conversion rate, they placed multivariate testing bellow methods like copy optimization, usability testing or cart abandonment analysis.

 What methods do companies intend to use for optimizing the conversion rate

-The most valuable methods considered by companies valuable for conversion rate optimisation.
+The most valuable methods considered by companies valuable for conversion rate optimization.

-So, if you want to make multivariate testing work for your conversion rate optimisation strategy:
+So, if you want to make multivariate testing work for your conversion rate optimization strategy:

 - make sure that you have enough traffic on your website: a large number of versions tested needs a proper number of users;